Parish of St John Vianney, Halewood and Hunts Cross, Liverpool

 Tina Brereton

-Ada Byrne
+Ada Beirne

 Rose Donnelly